 There are also mixed transactions; where a single, swiped amount covers some funds that belong in your trust account and other funds that do not.
-The short and safest answer is to put it all in your trust account and then transfer everything from there, though The Lawyerist has a much more exhaustive article on the subject, and of course, you’ll want to check with your state bar.
+The short and safest answer is to put it all in your trust account and then transfer everything from there.
+Of course, you’ll want to check with your state bar as well.

 Until 2013, the answer was simply no. Regardless of what the state ethics rules were, credit card companies prohibited this charge in their merchant agreements.
 Now, however, they’ve lifted that ban and you are free to pass along that 2.89% (or whatever their cut is) to the client — if your state ethics rules allow it.
 The rules here are incredibly varied amongst the state bars, with the trend in more recent years being to allow you to pass along the fees.

 Here are two examples of how states fall on the issue, with the caveat that you need to check for the latest opinions from your state, as they may have come to their senses in the meantime:

 - Michigan (in a 1993 opinion) prohibited lawyers from charging “additional fees to compensate for the fact that the lawyer will be receiving less than 100 percent of the client’s billings by using the credit card company”.